Solid in practice - Open Closed Principle

 All Java programs need to have static main method defined.
 The way Enkel handles this is as follows:

-• It calls start method on the fresh new created object.
+method on the fresh new created object.start

-private Function getGeneratedMainMethod() {
+method.private Function getGeneratedMainMethod() {

 FunctionParameter args = new FunctionParameter("args", BultInType.STRING_ARR, Optional.empty());